SparebankenVest/akv2k8s-website/source/content/reference/azure-key-vault-secret.md

       type: <optional - kubernetes secret type - defaults to opaque>
       dataKey: <required when type is opaque - name of the kubernetes secret data key to assign value to - ignored for all other types>
       chainOrder: <optional - used when server certificate is at the end of the chain - set to ensureserverfirst>
+    configMap:
+      name: <name of the kubernetes secret to create>
+      dataKey: <name of the kubernetes config map data key to assign value to>

 ```

-> **Note - the `output` is only used by the Controller to create the Azure Key Vault secret as a Kubernetes native Secret - it is ignored and not needed by the Env Injector.**
+> **Note - the `output` is only used by the Controller to create the Azure Key Vault secret as a Kubernetes native Secret or ConfigMap - it is ignored and not needed by the Env Injector.**

 ## Kubernetes Secret Types